Proper actions on finite products of quasi-trees: Proof of Theorem

 The following is a direct consequence of Proposition \ref{hyperbolic axioms}. \begin{thm} Fix $\theta$.
 Then there exists $\xi$, depending only on the coarse constants and $\theta$, such that if $\diam \pi_\alpha(\beta) \le \theta$ for all distinct $\alpha$ and $\beta$ in $\A$ then $(\A, \{\pi_\gamma\})$ satisfies the projection axioms with projection constant $\xi$. \end{thm}

 The following proposition is the main estimate we need to approximate lengths in $\mathcal Y$ using our quasi-trees.

 \begin{prop} Fix constants $R,K>0$.
 Then there exists an $L>0$, depending only on the coarse constants and $K$, such that the following holds.
-Assume that \begin{itemize} \item for all $x,y\in\mathcal Y$ there is an $\alpha \in \tilde\A$ that intersects the $R$-neighborhood of both $x$ and $y$;
+Assume that \begin{itemize} \item any path of length $L$ in some $\alpha\in \tilde\A$ is contained in some $\gamma\in\A$;